mingxiuuuuu/webscrapped-images/README.md

 # webscrapped images
- Contains webscrapped images from 16 blogshops via scrapy and webscrapped python codes.
+Dress images from 16 blogshops were webscrapped using Scrapy.
+Folder contains the webscrapping codes for each blogshop.